Jaofilipe/BeanieMacropad/README.md

 ## The case
 Feel free to 3D design and assemble your own macropad case.
 Several tools are available to help design a keypad:
-  - To have some help designing your own keypad layout
+  - To have some help designing your own keypad layout: [`keyboard layout editor`](https://www.keyboard-layout-editor.com/)
-  - To convert the keypad layout into a key matrix midplate for the switches
+  - To convert the keypad layout into a key matrix midplate drwaing for the switches: [`Keebio`](https://plate.keeb.io/)
 After getting the midplate files, you can design the full case.

 ## The circuit